vasyaod/parental-control/README.md

   message: "echo 'This is stub which is not sent a message anywhere'"

   # Command which should kill/logout a user
-  kill: "skill -KILL -u %s"
+  kill: "skill -KILL -u {0}"

 # This app keep all state in memory but periodically can unload some information to file.
 # Basically it is one of ways to et information about users
 stateFilePath: /var/run/parental-control/state

+# The param works if parental-control-web is set up
+httpPort: 8080

 users:
   - login: yasha